Edgenesis/shifu/docs/guide/quick-start-socket-deviceshifu.md

 **Note**: currently edgedevice's status for socket type connection will fail

+**Note**: deviceShifu currently will expect a `0x0A` character when receiving from TCP socket.
+Otherwise you may expect no return from the device.

 ## To create a socket type deviceShifu, use image:

 ```